YxnnXriel/ViL/README.md

 ```

 # Next release and other

     you can contact me if you want to help with this little language. see contact / help section

- the possibility of adding your libraries written in C would be brought in the next updates.

  an example file will be provided for more details on this language in french.